dpgaus09/CreatorOS/REPLIT_DEPLOYMENT_GUIDE.md

 If you encounter issues during deployment:

 1. **Database Connection Issues**:
-   - Verify your `DATABASE_URL` is correct
+   - Check the application logs for connection errors
-   - Ensure your IP is whitelisted if using an external database
+   - Verify your `DATABASE_URL` is correct in the Secrets tab
-   - Check that your database user has proper permissions
+   - Make sure your database is running and accessible

 2. **Build Failures**:
    - Look for errors in the build logs